Graduate education at UC Merced is organized around graduate programs that emphasize a highly interdisciplinary approach to research and scholarship.

 The faculties of the three schools are committed to working together to provide course offerings and research experiences that transcend disciplinary boundaries and attack important real-world problems.

-The School of Engineering hosts four graduate programs.
+The School of Engineering hosts five graduate programs, including two management programs.
+The seven programs are listed below (additional information is available on the respective program's websites).
 While students are educated in a particular discipline, they have the opportunity to engage in interdisciplinary research and collaboration if they so desire.
 Graduate study at UC Merced involves working closely with one or more professors, so prospective applicants should carefully consult the faculty list for current research topics.

 Graduate financial support can come in the form of internal and external fellowships, scholarships, graduate student researcher appointments, graduate student teaching appointments and loans.
 For fellowship consideration, please apply by the deadline for the current semester.